codacy/codacy-codesniffer/src/main/resources/docs/description/Drupal_Classes_ClassCreateInstance.md

-Class create instance Test.Checks the declaration of the class is correct.
+Class create instance Test.
+Checks the declaration of the class is correct.